fdmspeedy/gitbook-plugin-github-embed/README.md

 ## Options

+Keywords specified in embedded snippets will override plugin configuration specified in book.js*

 * `showLink=true` Show a link below the embedded source back to the source file.
 Defaults to `true`

         {% github_embed "[url]", showLink=false %}{% endgithub_embed %}